Tarragon or Artemisia dracunculus is an herb plant that belongs to the Compositae family, more accurately called the Asteraceae family.

 For sleeping disorders, tarragon deals with insomnia for you.
 It generally helps reduce feelings of oppression, internal tension and anxiety.

 Tarragon can also decrease pain due to sore throat or dental pain.
-For that, simply chew tarragon leaves.
+For that, simply chew on tarragon leaves.

 Tarragon contains antioxidants that protect the body from free radicals, and hinder appearance of cardiovascular diseases, cancers and cell ageing.